Misconceptions about Bhakti Yoga

 Myth 6: Reduced amounts of riches with the Bhakti saints prove that they were less productive.
 Bhakti will spoil my professional resume too.

-A paradigm shift accompanies all great souls, which prompts the society to make wrong assessments about their productivity in the material world.
-First of all, their higher focus in life makes it difficult for saints to accumulate stuff made from material nature and secondly, their modest savings are flushed towards the deprived as a result of their vast compassion.
+A paradigm shift accompanies all great souls, which prompts society to make wrong assessments about their productivity in the material world.
+First of all, their higher focus in life makes it difficult for saints to accumulate stuff made from material nature, and secondly, their modest savings are flushed towards the deprived as a result of their vast compassion.
 For that reason, to say that Kabirdas and Raidas did not work hard in their vocations of weaving and leather-working, respectively, as a result of bhakti would be untrue.
 Their ‘problem’ was that they had renounced money – the social measure of professional accomplishment.
 In such a situation, any effort in the material world is likely to go unnoticed.
 Folklore tells us that God has, at times, miraculously offered money to a lot of saints to raise their standard of material life (and test them).
 But saints, as expected, turned down every material favor, even from the Divine, to demonstrate their perfect adherence to non-possessiveness.

 Remembrance of God cannot block our professional life until we voluntarily renounce it.
-If we have a temperament to engage in professional endeavors, we cannot, all of a sudden, change our aptitude towards profession.
+If we have a temperament to engage in professional endeavors, we cannot, all of a sudden, change our attitude towards our profession.
 Bhakti influences our mindset, but very gradually.
 Without withholding profession rise, it slowly raises our sphere of thinking through selfless karma.
 Bhakti may transform our interests and may prepare us for an early retirement plan, once our responsibilities are over, so that we can contribute to righteousness on a universal plane.

 However, if accumulating money forever and obtaining higher and higher designations through a manipulative methodology is what “professional life” means to you, there is no need to be afraid of bhakti – it cannot block your material rise, for it has yet to install itself within you.
 To exist in the heart, love requires a permanent erasure of all human inclinations towards scheming and passion in the mind.